Bradfordly/Bradfordly/README.md

 * Containerization
 * Distributed system design & architecture

-Fun fact: My first experience in tech was in highschool at the age of 16.
-I was appointed web master of my high school's public-facing website.
-Being webmaster was a part of my school's web design program.
-I was one of the few who completed the entire curriculum before reaching senior year.
+Fun fact: My journey into tech began in high school where I was one of three students who completed the Computer Science elective track.
+Our senior project involved being the adminstrators of our school's public facing website and developing an interactive portal to browse historical school newspapers.
+When not working on JavaScript in school, I was working on Lua scripting to customize World of Warcraft mods (RIP Flexbar).